Make money with your music on YouTube

 Based on the answers, you may adjust your creative or uploading choices.
 For example, if you notice a lot of fans for your music in another country, you can translate video titles and descriptions to make your videos more accessible.

-Or let’s say you uncover high click-through rates for end screens on mobile devices.
-If your goal is to increase sales of merch or albums, you can apply what you’ve learned by adding mobile-optimized end screens to your new music videos.
+Or what if you uncover high click-through rates for end screens on mobile devices?
+If your goal is to increase sales of merch or albums, you can apply what you've learned by adding mobile-optimised end screens to your new music videos.

-With Music Insights, you can see the locations where an Artist is most popular.
-This data may be valuable to route tours to cities with large fanbases, or to target marketing campaigns by region.
+You can also view the locations where an Artist is most popular.
+This data may be valuable to route tours to cities with large fan bases, or to target marketing campaigns by region.

 See it in action